Kansas working through details of who gets vaccinated when

 But Kelly told The Capital-Journal: “There are all sorts of other people who were not convicted of a crime who work in those facilities, and vaccinations protect them, too.”

 Vaccines for nursing home workers and residents are to be given on site, mostly through pharmacy giants CVS and Walgreens.
-Both have indicated that shots could start in Kansas next week.
+Both have indicated that shots could start in Kansas this week.

 Kelly has been “outspoken” in making sure frail, elderly Kansans are near the top of the list for the vaccine, said Linda MowBray, president and CEO of the Kansas Health Care Association, which represents about 260 long-term care facilities.
 But she said had hoped the vaccines would come sooner to the homes.